 - Resubmitting a previously declined application and how to prepare a convincing resubmission statement.

 - Preparing your budget: what is fundable and what isn’t.

 - How to be successful in our most competitive grant program, the Hunt Postdoctoral Fellowship

 - Funding your conference or workshop: The Conference and Workshop Grant

 Today’s topic is Basic Do’s and Don’ts in Preparing your Application.
-You shouldn’t ignore the following five points – you would be surprised how many applicants do so and run into trouble as a result.
+You shouldn’t ignore the following points – you would be surprised how many applicants do so and run into trouble as a result.
 This information applies to all of our grant programs.

 1. Make sure your project is something that Wenner-Gren would potentially fund.

 You might think that if you self-identify as an anthropologist, your project would be potentially fundable by Wenner-Gren.
 This is not always the case.
 With Wenner-Gren – as with all funding organizations – it is important to pay close attention to the mission statement to determine whether your project is fundable (or could be written in a way to make it more competitive).